HypePhilosophy/chesstool/README.md

 ## Disclaimer
 I am in no way responsible for the misuse of this program or advocating for unfair advantages.
 Using such a program in ranked chess play is unethical and will result in sanctions on your chess account.
 This project is not meant to aid cheaters but rather a way to educate chess players and to provide detailed in-game analysis.
 Please use this responsibly. (i.e. both parties must be aware of the tool being used in an unrated game)

+As per [Chess.com's rules]("https://support.chess.com/article/317-what-counts-as-cheating-on-chess-com), you can only use this tool in unrated chess.
+Don't abuse it!

 ## About
 Chesstool came about as a fun project to pursue to help me overcome my programming burnout.
 By combining my love for chess and devotion to programming I was able to create an application that utilizes the [Stockfish Chess AI](https://github.com/official-stockfish/Stockfish).
 My interest stems from the ingenious idea of marking chess pieces on the board which I discovered from [ChessBotX](https://chess-bot.com/).
 However, unlike ChessBotX, this tool is FREE and is primarily meant for education.
 The decision to opensource this project instead of putting it behind a paywall comes from my belief that the sharing of code -- no matter how insignificant -- serves to benefit society.
 I hope you will enjoy this project as much as I do!